thephpleague/tactician-bundle/README.md

         - { name: tactician.handler, command: Foo\User\RegisterUserCommand, bus: queued }
 ```

-### Extra Bundled Middleware
+## Extra Bundled Middleware

-This bundles ships with a few pre-configured middlewares, they can be enabled using the method above by just listing their ids.
+This bundles ships with a few pre-configured middlewares.
+To enable them, add them to the middlewares list in your bus configuration (see [Configuring Middleware](#configuring-middleware))

-#### Validator Middleware (tactician.middleware.validator)
+### Validator Middleware (tactician.middleware.validator)

-The validator middleware will plug into Symfony's Validator (@validator) and will throw and exception if the command is not valid.
+This middleware uses Symfony's validator to check the command object before passing it along.
+In practice, this means you can add any Symfony validator annotations to your command to ensure it's fully correct before execution.
+This isn't a full replacement for writing your objects in an internally consistent style but it can be very helpful.

 Constraints can be added via configuration or annotations like in default Symfony practices, please refer to [their docs](https://symfony.com/doc/current/validation).

-The middleware will throw an `InvalidCommandException` that will contain the command and the `ConstraintViolationList` returned by the validator.
+If the command fails, it will throw a [League\Tactician\Bundle\Middleware\InvalidCommandException](src/Middleware/InvalidCommandException.php).
+This exception also contains the ConstraintViolationList produced by the validator so you can inspect or log the errors yourself.

-#### Locking Middleware (tactician.middleware.locking)
+### Locking Middleware (tactician.middleware.locking)

 This middleware is bundled in Tactician, please refer to [the official documentation](http://tactician.thephpleague.com/plugins/locking-middleware/) for details.

-#### Security Middleware (tactician.middleware.security)
+### Security Middleware (tactician.middleware.security)

 The security middleware will perform authorization on handling all commands.
 By default an AccessDenied exception will be thrown if the user is not authorized.
-You must configure one or more roles for each command to allow handling:

 ```yaml
 tactician: